rbaylon/py-bsdauth/README.md

 # py-bsdauth

 - Python interface to OpenBSD's BSD Auth
-- Currently only implements auth_userokay(3) since this is most suitable for authenticating to OpenBSD from python
+- Currently only implements auth_userokay(3) passwd authentication style.

 ### Note
 - Your application must be in the 'auth' group to call auth_userokay(3):